AMD Ryzen 7 8700G vs Intel Core i5-14600K

 Frequently Asked Questions

-AMD Ryzen 7 8700G excels if you value best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
-Intel Core i5-14600K is better if you prioritize excellent all-around performance: beats previous gen i9s in gaming.
-Pick based on your budget and daily use.
+AMD Ryzen 7 8700G is the better choice if you prioritize best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
+Intel Core i5-14600K wins if you value excellent all-around performance: beats previous gen i9s in gaming.
+Both are rated highly (4.6★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure